ersoykadir/Requirement-Traceability-Analysis/README.md

 PRETRAINED_MODEL_PATH= < path to your pre-trained word-vector model >
 FILTER_BEFORE= < OPTIONAL, provide to filter out software artifacts before a certain date >
 ```
-You can find a file named _.env.example_ as a template in the root directory.
+You can find a file named _.env.example_ as a template in the traceGraph directory.
 We have chosen neo4j/password as default credentials.
 Please don't change neo4j credential defaults, since they are also used while creating the neo4j docker, or update the docker-compose file as well.
 OpenAI key token utilized for acquiring word embeddings from openai's text-embedding-ada-002 model.
 Also any pre-trained word-vectors can be used, providing its path.
 We have utilized word2vec's [GoogleNews-vectors-negative300](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g).

 -----